RunThrough

 • Recording is the easy part.
 Compare is what practice actually needs.

 Voice Memos gives you audio.
-It doesn't line up two takes so you can flip between them and hear timing, tone, and feel.
-That compare step is where the practice feedback actually lives.
+So do most practice apps.
+What most of them skip is putting two takes next to each other so you can flip between them and hear the timing, the tone, the feel.
+That compare step is where the feedback actually lives.

 • Stop drowning in "New Recording 214"